getbouncer/apidocs/card-scan/ios-integration-guide/README.md

 @UIApplicationMain
 class AppDelegate: UIResponder, UIApplicationDelegate {

+    func application(
+        _ application: UIApplication,
-    func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+        didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?
+    ) -> Bool {
         ScanViewController.configure(apiKey: "<your_api_key_here>")
         // do any other necessary launch configuration return true
     }

+    func application(
+        _ application: UIApplication,
+        supportedInterfaceOrientationsFor window: UIWindow?
-    func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {
+    ) -> UIInterfaceOrientationMask {
-        // if you are planning to embed scanViewController into a navigation controller,
+        // if you are planning to embed scanViewController into a navigation
-        // put this line to handle rotations return ScanBaseViewController.supportedOrientationMaskOrDefault()
+        // controller, put this line to handle rotations return ScanBaseViewController.supportedOrientationMaskOrDefault()
     }
 }
 ```

 {% endtab %}

 {% tab title="Objective C" %}